matloff/fasteR/README.md

 In English:  "Split **tg$len** into two groups, according to the value of **tg$supp**, then apply **mean** to each group."
-Note that the result was returned as a vector:
+Note that the result was returned as a vector, which we could save by assigning it to, say **z**:

 ``` r
 > z <- tapply(tg$len,tg$supp,mean)